Skip to main content

 • If "temporarySession" is false, the server sets "sessionExpiryInterval" to 4294967296.

-The "temporarySession" property is an optional Boolean property that defaults to false.
+The "temporarySession" property is an optional Boolean property that defaults to false when omitted or set to null.
 It is used in the "createMqttSession" and "alterMqttSession" actions to make a session temporary or permanent.
-When set to true, the session is temporary; otherwise it is permanent.
+When set to true, the MQTT broker resets the current session, and when the client disconnects, the broker removes the session's settings, subscriptions, and message position.
+Because you normally want the broker to remember your message position between sessions, you rarely set "temporarySession" to true.

 The "userProperties" property is optional in the "publishMessagesToMQTT" action and defaults to null.
 When present, it is an array of key-value objects.
 A key-value object contains a "key" property and a "value" property with string values.
 You can assign multiple key-value pairs to an MQTT 5 message; the server includes them in the messages it delivers to subscribers.
 The server may process specific key-value pairs as instructions that modify its behavior.